 Apparently, the gurus out there think the family folk at home want to buy their kids products that an accused thief – but one heck of a talented accused thief – would wear, instead of the feel-good story that everyone so desires to be.

-This may be the reality in sports today, but bet your bottom dollar, the common fan is rooting harder for Trevor Bayne to be a success story, whether a NASCAR fan or not.
+This may be the reality in sports today.
+But bet your bottom dollar, the common fan is rooting harder for Trevor Bayne to be a success story.

 And if that’s not true, then I’ll gladly take a whack from that gear shaft again.

-Disclaimer: As I’ve mentioned, I’m by no means a NASCAR expert.
+Disclaimer: As I’ve mentioned, I am by no means a NASCAR expert.
 Therefore, If I’m missing an important factor regarding NASCAR sponsorships, I’d love to learn about it, so please feel free to chime in.
 Educate me before you tear me apart – and thanks for reading.